Saidur13141522/Hello-World/README.md

 # Hello-World
-1st Project
-Here to learn Python mainly
+Very 1st Project, looking to learn something new